Are you one of those people who can’t function in the morning until you’ve had your coffee?

 Much like caffeine, mold affects only a part of the population.
 Approximately 24% of the population will react to mold/mycotoxins.
 (9) Think of these individuals as the canaries in the coal mine.
 They are the hyper-responders.
 And those with chronic fatigue syndrome are often part of this population.

-A specific type of mold called ochratoxin (OTA) is found in foods rich in polyphenols – like coffee, chocolate, wine, grains, and beer.
-In one study, OTA was found in 13 out of 25 commercial coffee samples.
+Foods rich in polyphenols – like coffee, chocolate, wine, grains, and beer – contain a specific type of mold called ochratoxin (OTA).
+In one study, 3 out of 25 commercial coffee samples contain OTA.
 Unfortunately, even roasting the bean did not result in a reduction of OTA.
 (10)

-When OTA is ingested, it affects your mitochondria.
+When you ingest OTA, it affects your mitochondria.
 Remember, mitochondria are essential for your body’s energy production.
 No mitochondria, no energy.
-OTA has been shown to decrease mitochondrial function.
+OTA decreases mitochondrial function.
 In turn, decreasing your body’s ability to create energy.
 (11)

 What does this mean for coffee intake?